realmorg/realm/apps/web/src/pages/docs/learn/states.md

   </div>
 </realm-demo>

+To render the state's value, use the `<slot>` tag with the attribute's name as the state's name prefixed with `#` symbol.
 The distinction between attribute and state is the prefix.
 Attribute uses `@` prefix, and state uses `#` prefix.

 Sorry for promising you about reactivity, but it didn't happen yet.
 Because our state is still static.
 Then let's make it reactive.
 We'll take it a step further and introduce reactivity using the <anchor-link href="/docs/learn/flow">Element's flow</anchor-link> feature.